tanushka-jha23/keep/makefile_exegesis.md

 Here, "main.c" has 3 dependencies.
 Whenever any dependency changes the command runs and all the three dependent files will be converted to their object files.
 Then the linker will link them.
 Everytime, this compilation will take 5 steps (4 steps to convert 4 C files to their object files and 1 step to link them).

 Imagine a scenario where a file has 20 dependencies.
 In this case, everytime compilation occurs in 22 steps.
-Don't you think there's no need to do these 22 steps everytime?
-Obviously, there is no need of converting all the files.
+Some of the steps are unnecessary.
+There is no need to convert all the files.
 Only those files, which got changed after the last compilation needs to be converted to their object files again.

 Here, in such cases this way of compilation becomes slow and to solve this we use *BUILD SYSTEMS*.